Risk Factors Dashboard

 Our dispute with the Mexican tax authorities related to taxes receivable may have a material adverse effect on our results of operations and financial position.

-As of October 31, 2024, and October 31, 2023, CDM's IVA receivables, net of our estimated provision for uncollectable amounts, totaled $48.7 million (976.0 million Mexican pesos) and $49.9 million (913.6 million Mexican pesos).
+As of October 31, 2025, and October 31, 2024, CDM's value-added tax receivables (“IVA,” which refers to the Impuesto al Valor Agregado, the value-added tax in Mexico), net of our estimated provision for uncollectable amounts, totaled $55.8 million (1.0 billion Mexican pesos) and $48.7 million (976.0 million Mexican pesos).
 Historically, CDM received IVA refunds from the Mexican tax authorities in a timely manner.
-Historically, CDM received IVA refund payments from the Mexican tax authorities on a timely basis.
-However, since fiscal 2014 and continuing into fiscal 2024, the tax authorities have challenged refund requests and supporting documentation that were previously deemed acceptable.
-Beginning in fiscal 2014 and continuing into fiscal 2023, the tax authorities began objecting to refund requests and supporting documentation that had previously been deemed acceptable to process a refund.
+However, since fiscal 2014 and continuing into fiscal 2025, the tax authorities have challenged refund requests and supporting documentation that were previously deemed acceptable.
 They have also questioned refunds related to IVA paid to certain suppliers alleged to have failed to meet their own tax obligations.
 These factors, among others, have contributed to delays in processing IVA claims.

 We are actively pursuing the collection of these balances through regular administrative processes, but recovery may ultimately require Administrative Appeals or other legal actions.
 For additional details, see Note 14 in the consolidated financial statements.